semaphoreci/semaphore/docs/docs/getting-started/guided-tour.md

 1. [Sign up](tour/sign-up): How to sign up and add your teammates
 2. [First project](tour/hello-world): The hello world of CI/CD
-3. [Continuous Integration](tour/continuous-integration): Covers environment variables, artifacts, dependencies, and how to debug with SSH
+3. [Continuous Integration](tour/continuous-integration): Firsts steps with CI
 4. [Continuous Delivery](tour/continuous-delivery): Goes throug automated release, secrets, and promotions
 5. [Next Steps](tour/next-steps): Where to go next

+## Where is Semaphore a good fit?

+## Where is not a good fit?

 Notes on demo:
 - With a build step